YosysHQ-Docs/AppNote-109/docs/source/index.rst

 For a more concise example, consider the Figure 14-5 Combined Tx and Rx state machines from ARM IHI 0050E.
-To describe the transitions of the Tx Link FSM the following sequence can be used:
+To describe the transitions of the Tx Link FSM the following sequence can be defined:

 .. code-block:: systemverilog

+   /* TX FSM should transition from TxStop
+    * to TxAct in one to four cycles.
+And
+    * in the same way with the other states
+    * of the FSM, fulfilling the transitions
+    * shown in Figure 14-5. */
    sequence tx_link_full;
      fsm_lnk_ns.chi_tx_t == TxStop  ##[1:4]
      fsm_lnk_ns.chi_tx_t == TxAct   ##[1:4]